mabuhanifa/api-design-development/README.md

 [Live Website]()

-- This is a React SPA(Single Page App)
+- This is a React SPA(Single Page App).
-- This is built with React and React Router
+- This is built with React and React Router.
-- This project is built with react toastify
+- This project is built with react toastify.
-- This application contains chart made with react rechart
+- This application contains chart made with react rechart.